AlixMenard/transmob/README.md

 - Be sure to cover the whole potential crossing area, especially around crosswalks, where people might walk around and not exactly on
 - ~MP4 and LRV will give the same results, as the model scales the resolution down before processing.
 However, LRV files are much lighter on the CPU and the memory.~ MP4 files are more robust to compressing than LRV to decompressing, and performs better under SAHI.

+### Results formatting
+To format the results in csv :
+- Open a powershell/commandline shell : win+r, type "powershell" or "cmd", then press `Enter`
+- Navigate to the program's folder (Use `cd <folder_name>` to navigate)
+- In the shell, eecute  : `py Tools.py`
+- A window pops up, select "Formattage des résultats", then in the next window, drag & drop the resuls file ("results.txt")

 ## ~~transmob~~